manikpandita23/ClusterCraft/README.md

 # k-Means Image Segmentation from Scratch

-This project has implemented k-means clustering algorithm for image segmentation from scratch.
+This project has implemented k Means clustering algorithm for segmenting an image from scratch.

 ## Table of Contents